pammacdotnet/TypstPaper/paper.typ

 #let Zap = package-link("Zap")
 #let Circuiteria = package-link("Circuiteria")

 For creating truth tables, there is #Truthfy package that can create a table from a logical expression.
-For hardware, there are several circuit diagram packages:
+For hardware description and electronic processes related to it, there are several circuit diagram packages:
-/ #Zap: draws electronic circuits that are aligned with IEC and IEEE/ANSI standards.
+/ #Zap: draws electronic circuits that are aligned with IEC and IEEE/ANSI standards (using netlist-like semantics).
 / #Circuiteria: draws block circuit diagrams for a more abstract layer.
 / #Quill: draws quantum circuit diagrams with concise syntax.